lukekraus45/BattleShip-Game/docs/Test_Plan.md

 	* FUNC-5.2 Ship sunk announcement: If all spaces in one ship are firedown, 2 players must be announced that ship has been destroyed.
 For example: Player 1 carrier has been destroyed.

     * FUNC-5.3 Ship hit/miss announcement: If a fire hit a ship, both players must be announced that fire was a hit, otherwise they should be announced it was a miss.
+This announcement is made by showing a red square instead of a blue or grey one.

     * FUNC-5.4 Winner decision: If a player's all 5 ships has been destroyed, the game should announce a winner and finish.